nikolay-turpitko/x-newsbeuter-scripts/README.md

 page into the feed ourselves, using XPath rules.
 There are plenty of online services for the task.
 Unfortunately, most of them require payment or dead.
 So, it's more reliable to have simple local script for this task.

+Third script, __nb-job-crawler__, is a very crude crawler with hardocded configuration.
+Though it crawls nicely, it very badly filters results.
+Returns a lot of garbage links.
+More advanced logic required to filter out false hits, but I have no time for it.

 __Note__: Scripts created for my own use.
 So, no tests nor installer.
 If you decide to use this scripts, you'll need a Go compiler.
 Build like in